olof-nord/bank-infrastructure/README.md

 This is set up using minikube.
 Note about installing: latest helm (v2.14.3) is not compatible with Kubernetes 1.16.0.

-As workaround, start minikube with an older version.
+As workaround, configure minikube with an older version.

-`minikube start --kubernetes-version=1.15.4`
+`minikube config set kubernetes-version 1.15.4`

 https://github.com/helm/helm/issues/6374

-# Use
+# Prepare
 Minikube has no access to the local docker image registry.

 To build the images within minikube use the following: